RafaelGSS/node/doc/api/permissions.md

   This can be used to control what modules can be accessed by third-party dependencies, for example.

+* [Process-based permissions](#process-based-permissions) control the Node.js
+  process's access to resources such as the file system or the network.
+  The resource can be entirely allowed or denied, or actions related to it can be controlled; for example, you can allow file system reads while denying writes.

 If you find a potential security vulnerability, please refer to our [Security Policy][].